akarsh-pahariya/perfume_website/Readme.md

 npm run dev **To start the frontend npm start **To start the server

--> All the envoirnment variables are already present inside the config.env which is already present in the Server directory.
+-> To use the same perfume data as mine I have already included the perfume-data.json file in the repository just import this file into the database using mongoDB compass.